2491-NoMythic/docusaurus/blog/2023-01-28-Two-Authors-Again.md

 after issue but it resolved itself.
 The NEOs were then hooded up to a cool prototype but I had the NEOs running at .05 speed and then they were like "Lets go faster!" and so I cranked it up to 0.7 and it almost broke the prototype...
 SO we're still gonna play with that number.
-* Skiplow Subcommand (Omariahn): Making a command to run the skiplow.
+* Skiplow Subcommand (Mowi): Making a command to run the skiplow.
 * Endeffector Skeleton (Rowan): Starting the skeleton for the endeffector.
 We don't know what it's going to be yet.
-* Swerve Stuff (Royce): Swerve calibration was attempted.
+* Swerve Stuff (Captain 23): Swerve calibration was attempted.
 It didn't work.

 Next time, Limelight!
 NEXT TIME!